hindu-comm/mail_stream_advaita-l/2017/03/Advaita_and_Madhyami/241__Venkatraghavan_S.md

 >>> between the concept of sunyam and the concept of avidya nivrtti.
 >>>
 >>
->> ​I have trouble seeing what the author means with the last line; while
+>> I have trouble seeing what the author means with the last line; while
 >> the concepts of shUnya and avidyA being compared, why has he suddenly
 >> landed on concept of shUnya and concept of avidyA *nivRtti*?
 >>